pantor/inja/README.md

 // You can then use a callback like a regular function env.render("{{ double(16) }}", data) // "32"

-// A callback without argument can be used like a variable: std::string greet = "Hello";
+// A callback without argument can be used like a dynamic variable: std::string greet = "Hello";
 env.add_callback("double-greetings", 0, [&env, greet](Parsed::Arguments args, json data) {
 	return greet + " " + greet + "!";